Community Leadership Boot Camp

 Do I have to be actively involved in preservation issues to apply for Boot Camp?

 No!
-Boot Camp is for anyone that cares about communities, cultures, and histories.
-Past participants have ranged from labor organizers to realtors to environmental activists.
-What’s most important is your connection to community and your enthusiasm to learn how you can support and maintain the places that make your community unique through preservation.
+Boot Camp is for anyone who cares about communities, cultures, and histories.
+Past participants have included labor organizers, realtors, and environmental activists.
+What’s most important is your connection to the community and your enthusiasm to learn how you can support and maintain the places that make your community unique through preservation.

 What can I expect from Boot Camp sessions?

 Sessions are a mix of presentations, discussions, and group activities.
-They are designed to teach you the basics of preservation and practice advocacy strategies like making a case for preserving a place and building support for a preservation-related project.
+They are designed to teach you the basics of preservation and to practice advocacy strategies, such as making a case for preserving a place and building support for a preservation-related project.

 Boot Camp is also designed to connect you with advocates across L.A.
 County.
 Expect to learn as much from your peers as from us (we always do)!